-- Any controlled substance or dangerous drug as defined by law, including but not limited to marijuana, any narcotic drug. hallucinogen, stimulant, depressant, amphetamine, or barbiturate. - Any glue, aerosol paint, or any other volatile chemical substance that can be abused for inhalation purposes. - Any performance-enhancing substance, including steroids. - Any designer drug. - Any other intoxicant or mood-changing, mind-altering, or behavior-altering drug.
+- Any controlled substance or dangerous drug as defined by law, including but not limited to marijuana, any narcotic drug, hallucinogen, stimulant, depressant, amphetamine, or barbiturate. - Any abusable glue, aerosol paint, or any other volatile chemical substance for inhalation. - Any performance-enhancing substance, including steroids. - Any designer drug - Any other intoxicant or mood-changing, mind-altering, or behavior-altering drug.